Lillian Smith (author): Civil Rights activism

 One of the ways Smith started openly discussing the problems of segregation was during her counseling of campers at Laurel Falls.
-This period, also referred to as the creative control over the camp, allowed her to use it as a place to discuss modern social issues, like the dangers of inequality and how to improve their society both for themselves and other women.]
+This period, also referred to as the creative control over the camp, allowed her to use it as a place to discuss modern social issues, like the dangers of inequality and how to improve their society both for themselves and other women.
 In 1955, the civil rights movement grabbed the entire nation's attention with the Montgomery bus boycott, which started the widespread interest of this movement.
 By this time she had been meeting or corresponding with many southern Blacks and liberal whites for years who knew of the Blacks' concerns.
 In response to Brown v.
 Board of Education, the ruling that outlawed segregation in schools, she wrote Now Is the Time (1955), calling for compliance with the new court decision.
 She called the new ruling "every child's Magna Carta".
 She knew that both the lives of both blacks and whites depended on the integration of society.

-Lillian wrote various speeches and books, targeting the need for desegregation and civil rights.
+Lillian Smith wrote various speeches and books, targeting the need for desegregation and civil rights.
 In December 1956, Smith wrote a speech titled “The Right Way is Not a Moderate Way” for First Annual Institute on Non-violence and Social Change.
-Unfortunately, she was unable to give this speech due to her cancer, but Rufus Lewis spoke it for her.
+As she was unable to give this speech due to her cancer, Rufus Lewis spoke it for her.
 She was also close with Martin Luther King Jr and was riding with him when he was ticketed in 1960.
-She was an active member of CORE and supported SNCC, speaking at the first SNCC in October 1960.
+Lillian Smith was an active member of CORE and supported SNCC, speaking at the first SNCC in October 1960.
 She saw the passing of the Voting Rights and Civil Rights Acts.